This article is part of a larger series on Payments.

 30% of Overall Score

 This is a score of versatility.
 Not only did we consider whether the processor took credit cards, e-checks, and the like, but also if providers had their own POS and virtual terminal.
 Stripe took top billing here.

 In addition to functions specific to international transactions, like the ability to work with multiple currencies and languages, we considered customer support hours and how quickly you are paid out.
 Durango led the way here, with Authorize.net a distant last.

 25% of Overall Score

 We combined our years of experience and the input of real-world users to determine this value score, which includes price-vs-features, ease of use, popularity, and integrations.
 PayPal and Authorize.net took top rank in this section.

 The merchant services on our list offer great rates and terrific tools.
 Some work primarily online but a few have in-person POS tools.
 All integrate with popular systems in ecommerce, sales, and accounting.
 Any would make an excellent choice for receiving and processing international payments.

-Stripe is the best international merchant service because of its excellent developer tools that make it easy to include Stripe in just about any software that accepts payments.
-It detects the customer’s location and displays in their currency to make sales even simpler, and its processing rates are highly competitive.
-Visit Stripe and sign up for an account.
+We, however, determined Stripe to be the best international merchant service because of its excellent developer tools that make it easy to include the platform in just about any software that accepts payments.
+It detects the customer’s location and displays prices in their currency to make sales even simpler, and its processing rates are highly competitive.
+Sign up for an account today.